-On the final day aboard, the yacht will return to Belize City by lunch time, and after our meal, we will disembark and go to Altun Ha, one of Belize's most famous Mayan ruins.
-The site is about an hour northward from the jetty, along quaint country roads, secondary rain forest and Creole villages.
+On the final day onboard, the yacht will return to Belize City, and after lunch, we will disembark and go to Altun Ha, one of Belize's famous Mayan ruins.
+The site is about an hour from the jetty, along quaint country roads, secondary rain forest and Creole villages.
 From in amongst the isolated farms rises the majestic ceremonial center that is Altun Ha (meaning rock stone water).
 After a guided tour of the Mayan site, we return back to the boat for a sunset farewell cocktail party with the crew, before we hop back ashore for a group dinner in a nearby restaurant.
 We spend the night on the boat.

 The following morning we disembark by 8am to continue our exploration of Belize above water.
-We head to the Crooked Tree wild life sanctuary followed but the Community Baboon sanctuary, to see some of the countries wildlife in its natural habitat.
-This large wetland is home to a variety of birds including various egrets and herons, the Jabiru Stork and the Jacana.
+We head to the Crooked Tree wild life sanctuary.
+This large area of wetland is home to a variety of birds including various egrets and herons, the Jabiru Stork and the Jacana.
 We also hope to see crocodiles and iguanas too.
-From here we will head to the Baboon sanctuary, which is home to Black Howler monkeys.
+We then proceed to the Community Baboon sanctuary, which is home to Black Howler monkeys.
 Here we will walk the trails of a nearby rain forest in search of the monkeys in their natural habitat.
 These are the loudest creatures in the rain forests of Belize, and their screams are unexpectedly loud and deep.

-We will then travel to the hill top town of San Ignacio where we will overnight.
+We will then travel to the hill top town of San Ignacio where we will send the next three nights.

 Belize Liveaboard and Safari Price:

 The Belize Aggressor IV is a 138ft world-class liveaboard yacht complete with 10 cabins which come equipped with private bathrooms, showers and air conditioning.
-The onboard menu features chef- prepared international cuisine catering for all dietary requirements (vegetarian, vegan, gluten-free etc), as well as offering soft drinks, beer and wine complimentary.
-All guests are welcome to bring a bottle of their favourite liquor if they chose to.
+The onboard menu features chef- prepared international cuisine catering for all dietary requirements, as well as offering complimentary soft drinks, beer and wine.
+All guests are welcome to bring a bottle of their favourite liquor too.

-As well as a spacious lounge, the ship has a large sun deck, bar, grill and hot tub with internet service available through the satellite system.
-At night presentations will be hosted in the lounge, as well as the opportunity for night snorkeling, movies and games.
+As well as a spacious lounge and dining area, the ship has a large sun deck, bar, grill and hot tub with internet service available through the satellite system (for your own account).
+At night presentations can be hosted in the lounge, as well as movies and games.
 A small library of books for exchange is also maintained onboard, along with lots of fish ID reference books.